RaduStefan999/AI-2022-AsteroidsProject/README.md

 6. K-NN (distance)
 7. Random Forest

-After analysing the results based on different metrics, it was clear that the Random Forest model had the best immediate results.
-However, we are firmly convinced that with careful hyperparameter tweaking, we can achieve better results using a Neural Network model.
+After analyzing the results based on different metrics, it was clear that the Random Forest model had the best immediate results.
+However, we are firmly convinced that with careful hyperparameter tuning, we can achieve better results using a Neural Network model.

 For a digest of our results, refer to our Learn & Earn [presentation](https://github.com/RaduStefan999/AI-2022-AsteroidsProject/blob/main/presentation_ro.pdf) (available only in romanian as of the time of this commit).